Pilates for Beginners

 Besides toning the muscles, Pilates is known for boosting endurance.
 A wall and small hand-weights are the only necessities for this highly effective exercise.
 Stand with your back against the wall and feet hip-width apart.
 Walk the feet out a little, bend the knees, and slide down as if sitting in a chair.
-The upper legs should be parallel to the floor.
+Progress in intensity each day until you can get your upper legs parallel to the floor.
 Raise the arms to shoulder height and hold for 30 seconds.
 Do two reps.

 Cardio: Standing Jumps

 While the focus of Pilates is strength training, you'll get some cardio in with moves like this.
 Stand with your belly pulled in and your arms overhead.
 Inhale and lower your head, bending the knees and swinging the arms back.
 Exhale and jump up with straight legs, reaching the arms overhead.
 Land with the knees slightly bent and return quickly to starting position.
 Do 8-10 reps at a rapid pace.
 You should be out of breath when you finish.